nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

   \,.
 $$

-In plain english this means that the section function $i$ knows how to transform each and every element of $A$ into an element of $B$, in such a way that the retraction function $r$ knows how to transform all elements of $B$ back into the original elements of $A$.
+In plain English this means that the section function $i$ knows how to transform each and every element of $A$ into an element of $B$, in such a way that the retraction function $r$ knows how to transform all elements of $B$ back into the original elements of $A$.